 The Directors consider that the carrying amounts of other financial assets and financial liabilities recorded at amortised cost in the consolidated financial statements approximate their fair values.
-The other financial assets and financial liabilities are categorised as level 3 and have been determined in accordance with generally accepted accounting principles models based on discounted cash flow analysis.
+The fair value of financial liability included in the level 3 category as set out in note 7c(i) above has been determined in accordance with generally accepted accounting principles models based on binomial model.